-Sarajevo is a cultural melting pot of the East and West.
-About 25 percent of Bosnia’s population lives within a half hour of Sarajevo.
+Sarajevo is a cultural blend of the East and West.
+About 25 percent of Bosnia’s population lives within a half-hour of Sarajevo.
 Bosnia is similar to most European countries but has a strong Eastern influence and a bureaucratic system left over from the Socialist era.

 The Joshua Project—Bosnia-Herzegovina

 Language is an essential part of ministry.
-The successful applicant(s) will receive two years of intensive Bosnian language and cultural study.
+For those who do not know the language, two years of intensive Bosnian language study is required.
 The goal will be to speak, read, and write the local majority language at a functional level in order to mentor, teach, and train others.

 Hospitals, pharmacies, and public and private clinics are available for most health-care needs.
-However, those with ongoing health conditions may need to consider options outside of the country.
+However, those with ongoing health conditions may need to consider medical services outside of the country.

 Expectations for Spouse:

 Spousal roles vary based on the spouse’s giftings, training, and abilities, as well as the needs of the team.
-It is expected that both spouses will be meaningfully involved in meeting ministry objectives, depending on the nature of family roles, children, etc.
+It is expected that both spouses will be meaningfully involved in meeting ministry objectives, depending on the nature of family roles, children’s needs, etc.

 Children’s Educational Plan and Options:

-In Sarajevo, there are local, international, and English-speaking schools.
-Homeschooling is not permitted by Bosnian law.
+Sarajevo has local, international, and English-speaking schools.
+Bosnian law does not permit homeschooling.
 Black Forest Academy in Germany is a great educational option for high school-age children.

 The successful applicant(s) will receive a full compensation package with the expectation that, once appointed, efforts will be made to raise a portion of support costs through the applicant’s network of friends, family, local church, or other resources.
 Information on support costs will be made available upon application.
 Training and/or coaching in fundraising is available.